guidesmiths/worksmith/TUTORIAL.md

 ```

 ## Errors in a workflow
-To sign error in a workflow simply set value for the error argument in the done() callback.
+To signal error in a workflow simply set value for the error argument in the done() callback.
 No subsequent tasks will be executed.

 ```javascript